 In 1968, a film was released which blew the minds of all the people who saw it.
 That film was Stanley Kubrick’s 2001: A Space Odyssey.
-Fifty years after its original release, Kubrick’s film remains something which has the power to fascinate, to stun,and to leave people scratching their heads in confusion.
-This film also has the ability to leave the viewer open mouthed in awe at what they have just witnessed.
+Fifty years after its original release, Kubrick’s film remains a film which has the power to fascinate, to stun,and to leave people scratching their heads in confusion.
+This film also leaves the viewer open mouthed in awe at what they have just witnessed on the screen.

 There are so many memorable moments in the film.
-Who can forget the space station swirling in space to the strains of The Blue Danube Waltz?
-The gravity defying walking scenes inside ships and shuttles?
-The trippy stargate sequence, which surely must have inspired the makers of Star Trek: The Motion Picture?
+The space station swirling in space to the strains of The Blue Danube Waltz; the gravity defying walking scenes inside ships and shuttles; the trippy stargate sequence, which surely must have inspired the makers of Star Trek: The Motion Picture.
 Many people even went to the cinema to see 2001 back in the 60’s and 70’s and dropped acid during the stargate sequence, they called the film the ultimate trip.

 This is very much a film that will divide audiences.
 Some will love every second of it and will hear no word against it.
 Others will find it slow, incomprehensible and even boring.
 I remember when I first saw this film.
 It was on VHS and I had no idea what I should expect from the film.
 It was a film I was coming to completely blind.
 I had only been told it was a film I should watch because I was starting to really get into classic era cinema around this time.
 When the film finished, I just sat in a stunned silence for quite a while.
 I remember being both very impressed and VERY confused by what I just seen.
 I also thought (and still do) that the dawn of man sequence didn’t need to be as long as it is.
 A couple of days later I watched it again, and that is when I came to appreciate it much more.

 I wasn’t quite sure what to make of Kubrick as a director though.
 I admired his skill but found his approach to filmmaking to be quite cold and detached.
 Over the years he has ended up becoming a favourite of mine.
 His films have a unique look to them and are very visual and immersive, they are not traditional films in any way.
-His films are powerful and so well made, and the majority of them have an impact now just as they did upon their original release.
+His films are powerful and so well made.
 He may well be the best director of all time due to his preparation, his directorial eye, and because of the themes and issues which his films tackle.